Shinjuku Gyoen All to Yourself: Limited-Time Private Tours in Tokyo

 article thumbnail image

-Hakata Gion Yamakasa Festival is held every year in the Hakata district of Fukuoka as the major festival of Kushida Shrine.
+Hakata Gion Yamakasa Festival, held every year in July in Fukuoka, is the main festival of Kushida Shrine.
 The floats called yamakasa are paraded around the city and people race carrying the floats.
-Let's feel the heat of summer with this festival!
+Visit Fukuoka to feel the heat of summer with this festival!

 Hakata Gion Yamakasa Festival, the Pride of Fukuoka